paul-english/slcc-eportfolio/index.md

 ## Weasel Words, Passive Voice, & Lexical Illusions

 [Matt Might](matt.might.net), an assistant professor of [the University of Utah](http://www.utah.edu), has provided several useful tools for improving writing and articles.
 All papers were run through his scripts found in [this post](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/) to improve their quality.
 These shell scripts may be found in this repository as well.

+## Github Pages

+Most of the pages in this site are created using [Markdown]() a clean markup syntax which is good at presenting content heavy information.
+The site pages are built automatically by Github processes using their [Jekyll static blog software](https://github.com/mojombo/jekyll/).
+It's served using [Github Pages](http://pages.github.com/), and hosted as a [git repository](https://github.com/nrub/slcc-eportfolio)

+## Contact

+Any questions, comments, or notices can be sent to [Paul English](mailto:paul@onfrst.com)